-Myth: Straw-bale homes catch fire more easily than stick built homes.
+Myth: Straw-bale homes catch fire more easily than stick-built homes.

 Myth: Rodents and wood-eating insects are a risk.

-Fact: Hay provides food value to animals and insects, straw does not.
+Fact: Hay provides food value to animals and insects, but straw does not.
 Straw is used to build houses because it does not attract rodents, termites or other insects.
 Actually, a conventional, stick-built house is more likely to suffer a termite infestation than a straw-bale house.

 Myth: Straw-bale homes trap humidity.